csci701f23/space-data-analysis/report/README.md

 One limitation we faced throughout the semester was the Firebase plan that we opted to use.
 While the free plan worked for our development and testing stages, it does not include sufficient bandwidth or storage to accommodate more than a few image calibrations in a day.
 If this were to be widely used by students or members of the observatory, the plan would have to be updated.

 To expand this project, we would like to have the option to extend the pipeline and start with the individual bias dark and flat files and perform the combinations.
 This would allow students to solely use our platform to calibrate their images.
-Additionally, there are certain parameters that have been set to default values for our pipeline (such as the softening value and the stretch parameter).
-In the future allowing users to customize these values could be beneficial and allow students to customize their images.
+Additionally, there are certain parameters that have been set to default values for our pipeline (such as the softening value and the stretch parameter).In the future allowing users to change these values could be beneficial and allow students to customize their images.
+In future, the web app could also be expanded to allow for the further analysis of the images, perhaps allowing users to investigate individual pixels.

 ### Acknowledgements